WiLL75G/soc-day19-soc-job-search-resources/resources/certification_roadmap.md

 | Microsoft Learn | learn.microsoft.com | Azure, Sentinel, Defender |
 | Splunk Free Training | education.splunk.com | Splunk fundamentals |

+Availability, pricing, course names, and certification versions can change.

+Verify current information on the provider's official website before beginning a study plan.

+---

+## Final Principle

+Certifications can help establish foundational knowledge and strengthen an application.

+Practical work demonstrates what you can do with that knowledge.

+The strongest path combines both:

+**Learn the fundamentals, practise the skills, document the evidence, explain the work clearly.**